 Sentinel provides an option to perform a search on events.
 You can search data in the primary storage or the secondary storage location.
 With the necessary configuration, you can also search system events generated by Sentinel, and view the raw data for each event.
 For more information, see "Performing a Search" in the NetIQ Sentinel User Guide.

 You can also search Sentinel servers that are distributed across different geographic locations.
-For more information, see "Searching and Reporting Events in a Distributed Environment" in the NetIQ Sentinel Administration Guide.
+For more information, see "Configuring Data Federation" in the NetlQ Sentinel Administration Guide.

 2.13 Reports